-If you want to see the bulb fields, you can see the masses of flowers, over quite a large area, 5000 acres of it.
-They are planted in fields, in a similar way to crops.
-So, there’s a variety of colours throughout and the aroma and vibrancy of the displays is just beautiful.
+Surprisingly, you can see the masses of flowers over a large area, in fact over 5000 acres.
+The bulbs are planted in fields, in a similar way to crops.
+So, there’s a variety of colours throughout and the aroma and vibrancy of the displays is absolutely beautiful.

 There’s a good driving route for the Bulb Fields, which is signposted and easy to follow.
-The route takes you through Noordoostpolder, to get the most out of the season, it’s best to go by bike, not only because the cycle paths are so good, but also due to the simplicity and smells that make it so enjoyable.
-This way, you can take your time, getting up close and personnel with your favourite blooms.
+The route takes you through Noordoostpolder, to get the most out of the season.
+Although, we think it’s best to go by bike, not only because the cycle paths are so good, but also due to the simplicity and smells that make it so enjoyable.

+This way, you can also take your time, getting up close and personnel with your favourite blooms as you see them.

-It’s also possible to walk, but it’s vast areas, so those feet soon get tired.
-Then, there’s the campervan, driving is an option, although, you don’t seem to get the same intimate feel compared to feet on the ground.
+It’s also possible to walk, but this covers vast areas, so those feet may soon get tired.
+Of course, you can drive, but you don’t get the same intimate feel compared to feet on the ground.

-The Kukenhof, is the big tourist sight for the bulbs.
-It’s popular, attracting coach loads of visitors, with car parks full to the brim and flowers like you’ve never seen before….it’s just blooming marvellous!
+The Kukenhof, is the big tourist sight for the bulbs, but it’s popular, attracting coach loads of visitors.
+The car parks soon get full and it’s no wonder because the flowers are like nothing you’ve seen before.

-It’s basically: gardens, greenhouses, lakes, cafe’s and shops, all filled with bulbs, to give us visitors a jolly good day out!
-The entrance fee was 16 Euro per adult on our visit in 2017, but worth it for the experience.
+It’s basically a mass of gardens, greenhouses, lakes, cafe’s and shops, all filled with bulbs, providing us visitors with a jolly good day out.
+The entrance fee on our visit is 16 Euro per adult, but we think it’s good value for money.

 Cycle Paths Everywhere

-Undeterred, we headed North, out to the coast and the National Park Zuid-Kennermerland.
-This vast sand dune park, had us back on the Brompton’s along more excellent cycle paths.
-A great place for our picnic and our daily excercise!
+Undeterred, we head North to the coast and the National Park Zuid-Kennermerland.
+This vast sand dune park, has us back on the Brompton’s along more excellent cycle paths.
+Not only is it a great place for a picnic but also the daily exercise!

-A quick drive over to the promenade at Zandvoort, enabled us to stretch the legs with a brisk walk, before parking up for the night at a campsite near Haarlem.
+A quick drive over to the promenade at Zandvoort, enables us to stretch the legs with a brisk walk, before parking up for the night at a campsite near Haarlem.

-Always hyperactive, we ventured back on the bikes, first stopping for a picnic along the easy 3km cycle route, taking us to the centre of Haarlem.
-A nice, bustling town on a canal with town squares full of coffee shops and pavement bars.
+Always hyperactive, we venture back on the bikes, first stopping for a picnic along the easy 3km cycle routes.
+Then into the centre of Haarlem, which is a bustling town on a canal.
+It’s has town squares full of coffee shops and pavement bars, making a good atmosphere.

-We had tried to park in the centre with the campervan, unfortunately though, our British bank cards weren’t accepted at the parking meter and neither was cash, which became a bit of a pattern!
+We try and park in the centre with the campervan, but unfortunately our British bank cards aren’t accepted at the parking meter and neither was cash.
+This is a pattern soon repeated throughout the trip.

-Leaving the Bulb fields behind, Amsterdam came calling!
-There is a camper stop here, but as we pulled up at the locked gate, so did several other people!
+Leaving the Bulb fields behind, Amsterdam is calling.
+There is a camper stop here, but as we pull up at the locked gate, so did several other people.

-At €26 per night, without electric (they had no pitches available with power), it wasn’t too bad a price.
-From here it’s a 10 minutes cycle ride to the FREE ferry crossing, leading to Amsterdam Central Station in just a few minutes.
-Ferries run all day, through to midnight if needed.
+The cost is €26 per night, without electric (all EHU pitches are full), but we think it’s a reasonable price.
+From here it’s only 10 minutes by bike to a free ferry crossing, leading to Amsterdam Central Station in just a few minutes.
+Ferries run all day, through to midnight.

-Camping Vliegenbos is one of those that attracts the young backpackers.
+Camping Vliegenbos is one of those that attracts young backpackers.
 Now, this is Amsterdam, anything goes and you soon know about it at 3am.
-This is when the young mob, are still chanting, singing and smoking their recently bought Amsterdam specials!
+This is when the young are still singing whilst smoking their recently bought Amsterdam specials.

-That aside, it’s a good base and Amsterdam is fab!
-We used our Brompton’s to navigate the city, saving time and feet ache.
-It’s a free for all on the cycling streets of Amsterdam, which has to be said is an experience in itself!
+Amsterdam is amazing!
+We use our Brompton’s to navigate the city, saving time and feet ache.
+It’s a free for all cycling the streets of Amsterdam, which has to be said is an experience in itself.